| CloserLook > John > John 17:1-26 |

 No,

-it had been conceived in a far off eternity, and it had been foreshadowed, during that long period of Old Testament Law, in the construction of
+it had been conceived in a far off eternity, and it had been foreshadowed

-the tabernacle in the wilderness.
+tabernacle in the wilderness.

 And

-finally, it would be revealed in the book of Hebrews.
+finally, it would be revealed in the Book of Hebrews.

 Please

-turn with me to Heb.4:14-16 "Seeing
+turn with me to Hebrews 4:14-16 "Seeing

 then that we have a great high priest, that is passed into the heavens, Jesus